eoinkelly/notes/security/web-app-security/encodings/url-encoding.md

     URI = URL + URN

-> The sets of reserved and unreserved characters and the circumstances under which certain reserved characters have special meaning have changed slightly with each revision of specifications that govern URIs and URI schemes.
+> The sets of reserved and unreserved characters and the circumstances under
+> which certain reserved characters have special meaning have changed slightly
+> with each revision of specifications that govern URIs and URI schemes.

 Usages

 1. encode data in URI of HTTP requests
-2. encode data for the `application/x-www-form-urlencoded` media type i.e. HTTP POST form uploads. (some modifications are made to this encoding for that media type)
+2. encode data for the `application/x-www-form-urlencoded` media type i.e. HTTP POST form uploads.
+(Some modifications are made to this encoding for that media type)

 Characters are divided into three groups